lzjzx1122/FaaSFlow/README.md

 ### Scheduler Scalability: the overhead of graph scheduler when scale-up total nodes of one workflow

-Dirextly run:
+Directly run on the storage node:
 ```
     python3 run.py
 ```

 ### Component Overhead: overhead of one workflow engine

 Start a proxy at any worker node (skip if you have already done in the above start-up) and get its pid.
-Then run:
+Then run it on any worker node:
 ```
     python3 run.py --pid=<pid>
 ```

 ### Data Overhead: total time spend on data transmission

-Make the WorkerSP deployment, run:
+Make the WorkerSP deployment, run it on the storage node:
 ```
     python3 run.py --datamode=optimized
 ```